jsrkr/jsrkr.github.io/index.md

 ## About Me

 I am a Ph.D. student in Economics at American University, Washington, DC.
-I study topics at the intersection of Environmental Economics, Labor and Development Economics, with focus on climate change, labor markets and inequality.
+I study Labor, Development and Environmental Economics, with focus on labor markets, gender and environment.

 ## Working Papers